DRUGS TO LOWER CHOLESTEROL

 Although healthy eating and regular exercise are helpful, for most people with high LDL cholesterol these lifestyle measures will not be sufficient.
 Not that they are unimportant - because they are important - just that they often need to be complemented by the additional help of medications.

 The most potent medications to lower LDL cholesterol are statin drugs.
-Particularly potent are rosuvastatin (Crestor) and atorvastatin, though others (such as simvastatin) are also effective.
+Particularly potent are rosuvastatin (Crestor) and atorvastatin (Lipitor), though others (such as simvastatin) are also effective.

 When statin medication isn't sufficient to get your LDL into target then adding a drug called ezetimibe (Ezetrol) is often helpful.